Alaska Statutes.

 previous: Section 319.
 Receipt and Disbursement of Payments.

-(a) If a child support order entitled to recognition under this chapter has not been issued, a responding tribunal of this state may issue a child support order if
+(a) If a support order entitled to recognition under this chapter has not been issued, a responding tribunal of this state with personal jurisdiction over the parties may issue a support order if

-(1) the individual seeking the order resides in another state; or
+(1) the individual seeking the order resides outside this state; or

-(2) the support enforcement agency seeking the order is located in another state.
+(2) the support enforcement agency seeking the order is located outside this state.

 (e) Before issuing an order under (b) of this section, the child support services agency shall adopt regulations for issuing such an order.